An adaptable mindset is a prerequisite for innovation

 Another study showed that when we perceive stress differently, we can actually diminish its negative effects.
 In this study, a group of people was asked if they feel high levels of stress and whether they perceived stress as harmful.
 People who experienced high levels of stress had a 43% higher risk of mortality, but that was only true for the people who believed that stress was harmful to their health.
 People with high levels of stress that did not see it as harmful had the lowest risk levels.

-The key solution to reducing stress is to positively change our view of the challenges that bring us stress and uncertainty.
+The key solution to reducing stress is to positively change our view of the challenges that bring us stress and uncertainty, while also improving our resilient leadership.
 If we can trigger our curiosity instead of our anxiety and tap into our sources of inspiration and find new perspectives, positive energy will flow in a natural way.
 New research shows that if we can create the right environment, even people that are less curious by nature can become more inquisitive.

 It is time to reframe work: The case for doing nothing

 In order to create an environment where everyone can flourish, we need to start to think and act differently when it comes to work.
 We spend such a large part of our life at work that for many of us, work has become our identity.
 Work most often implies going from meeting to meeting, which leaves little to no room for curiosity, play, experimentation, and exploration.
 We end up in a vicious spiral running the day-to-day tasks, getting stuck in trying to solve the same problems over and over again that never go away.

 Albert Einstein said, “We cannot solve our problems with the same thinking we used when we created them.”
 To break free from our daily work routines, we need room for creativity, adaptability, and openness to new ideas.
 Opening ourselves up to different worlds will lead to new, often surprising, ideas and solutions.
 As Steven Johnson explains in his book “Where Good Ideas Come From,” ideas need to come together, to marry, and to incubate.